In June I dined at La Mia Mamma, the best Italian restaurant in London. This month I will be there again.

 Instead of sitting at a table at the King’s Rd location, I chose a stool at the counter which faces out onto the street.
 It’s a great place to see people and traffic going by, including the red double decker bus seen here.
 Some of the desserts are also prepared in the tiny kitchen between the counter and front window, so you see close-up how they are created.

-Also shown in this review is the main course I had from the Lazio region (Naples).
+Also shown in this review is the main course I had from the Lazio region (Rome).
 This is the Ziti alla Genovese, a Neapolitan pasta with a luscious sauce made with 8-hour slow cooked onion, beef and Parmesan.
 Delicious.

 By all means go to La Mia Mamma on your next trip to London.
 Tell them Cliff sent you!